 Additional Landlord Tenant Regulations in Nevada

-- Right to Fly the Flag.
-Nevada tenants have a right to display the American flag in a reasonable manner.
-Nevada landlords must inform their tenant of this right in writing.
+- Right to Fly the Flag – Nevada landlords must inform tenants that they have the right to display the American flag in a reasonable manner.

 Nevada Landlord-Tenant Handbook – This handbook is invaluable when it comes to answering questions that arise out of unusual or special case circumstances relating to landlord-tenant laws.
 Better yet, this handbook includes links to resources that Nevada landlords can use to standardize the language they use in all of their notices and disclosures.

 Overview of Nevada Small Claims Court – This primer on Nevada’s small claims court can help even a legal novice understand this venue’s judgement process.
 It even includes several concise flowcharts that can help a landlord or tenant track the progression of their case as it proceeds towards final judgement.